In a Rafah school called ‘Hope’, Gaza IDPs seek shelter from Israel’s bombs

 “That was the first time I saw Israeli occupation tanks, from a distance.
 We were walking in lines … young Palestinians were being arrested right before our eyes … it was terrifying.”

-A month later, another move, then another which finally brought them to Al-Amal Society, although there is no guarantee that this would be the last time they have to pick up their lives and go.
+A month later, another move, then another which finally brought them to El-Amal Society, although there is no guarantee that this would be the last time they have to pick up their lives and go.

-The deaf children and youth who attend Al-Amal Society’s school are all from Rafah, so some were able to stay in their homes, if the homes were in one piece.
+The deaf children and youth who attend El-Amal Society’s school are all from Rafah, so some were able to stay in their homes, if the homes were in one piece.

 Some children had to move into the building with their families after their home was destroyed by Israeli attacks.
 They have hit the ground running though, acting as guides for incoming families, showing them where markets, shops, pharmacies and healthcare facilities are.

-The team at Al-Amal, comprising five people including project manager Bahaa Abu Batnin, are happy to have this extra help.
+The team at El-Amal, comprising five people including project manager Bahaa Abu Batnin, are happy to have this extra help.
 “The deaf students are so cheerful and they love to give.

 “They found ways to communicate with the displaced, making the displaced feel like they’re at home despite the Israeli bombing and the difficulties and hardships,” Abu Batnin told Al Jazeera.